jfelten/My_bare_metal_k8s/hardware.md

 * [Cluster operations](https://github.com/jfelten/My_bare_metal_k8s/blob/master/clusterops.md)

 ## Server Chassis
-The hardware is a Dell 6105c 2U purchased a few years ago.
-The hardware dates from 2011 or so and is set up with 3 blades each containing 48GB of DDR2 RAM and 2 6 core AMD Opteron processors for a total of 144G and 36 cores.
+The hardware is a Dell 6105c 2U rack mount server.
+The unit dates from 2011 or so and is set up with 3 blades each containing 48GB of DDR2 RAM and 2 6 core AMD Opteron processors for a total of 144G and 36 cores.
 Each blade runs CentOS 7 as the base OS.
-All told I have about $500 invested.
-The hardware is even older and cheaper now than when I purchased it.
+All told there is a total of $500 invested, which includes storage.
+The hardware is even older and cheaper now than when purchased.

 ## Storage
 Each blade accesses 4 physical drives of varying amounts of storage for a total of 12 physical SATA drives.
 On two of the blades, I set up RAID 1 storage consisting of two drives.
 One blade has a RAID 0 storage.
 The disk arrays are used to back a glusterfs storage array that is then used by all kubernetes clusters.